djpugh/MTfit/docs/source/real-tutorial.rst

 And then calling from the command line (Assuming parallel running: ``-l`` flag to run on a single processor)::

-    $ mtfit --algorithm=iterate --pmem=1 --double-couple --max-samples=100000 \
+    $ MTfit --algorithm=iterate --pmem=1 --double-couple --max-samples=100000 \
         --inversion-options=PPolarity,P/SHRMSAmplitudeRatio,P/SVRMSAmplitudeRatio \
         --convert synthetic_event_data.inv
-    $ mtfit --algorithm=iterate --pmem=1 --max-samples=10000000  \
+    $ MTfit --algorithm=iterate --pmem=1 --max-samples=10000000  \
         --inversion-options=PPolarity,P/SHRMSAmplitudeRatio,P/SVRMSAmplitudeRatio \
         --convert synthetic_event_data.inv

-These inversions should not take long to run (running on a single core of an i5 processor, the two inversions take 20 and 436 seconds respectively), although the conversions using :mod:`mtfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
+These inversions should not take long to run (running on a single core of an i5 processor, the two inversions take 20 and 436 seconds respectively), although the conversions using :mod:`MTfit.MTconvert` can add to this time, but will reduce the time when plotting the results.
 These run times are longer than for only polarity data, both because of the additional data, and the increased complexity of the :ref:`ratio-pdf-label`.
 The solutions are outputted as a MATLAB file for the DC and MT solutions respectively, with name ``synthetic_example_event_arDC.mat`` and ``synthetic_example_event_arMT.mat`` respectively.

 .. only:: latex